 On the other hand, the results for iOS were more simple.
 The videos we tested above had very similar thumbnails.
 As long as the width was 540W or above for iOS, the thumbnail size was wide enough regardless of the height.

 Following the tests we described in the previous paragraph, we recommend 720W for the width of horizontal videos so both Android and iOS users can receive the optimal video thumbnails.
-The height at 720W should be at least 400H to make sure the thumbnail looks good on both Android and iOS phones.
+Also, make sure that the height of the video is at least double the height to keep the ratio of 2W:1H.
 If you cannot provide a video with 720W, we would recommend 640W but no less than 540W to be the minimum width.
-Regardless of the width, the height should be 400H minimum for a good video thumbnail.
+If the height is bigger than half of the width, the thumbnail will get smaller.
+For example, the 720W x 360H video had a slightly bigger thumbnail than the 720W x 450H video.